ohollmen/docker-imager/README.md

   - **mkdir** - List of directory names to be created inside docker image
   - **links** - an Array of 2-path-string arrays where 2-path-string arrays contain the source and destination of symlink in same order as `ln -s ..` shell command or symlink() system command
+- Arbitrary commands to run
+  - **cmdrun** - List (Array) of commands to run (completely unaltered, untransformed, passed directly to default template)

 Additional info:
 - How **plfname** (Package list filename) works in *.json and *.txt formats: